Seismic wave: Normal modes

 Some examples of spheroidal oscillations are the "breathing" mode 0S0, which involves an expansion and contraction of the whole Earth, and has a period of about 20 minutes; and the "rugby" mode 0S2, which involves expansions along two alternating directions, and has a period of about 54 minutes.
 The mode 0S1 does not exist because it would require a change in the center of gravity, which would require an external force.

 Of the fundamental toroidal modes, 0T1 represents changes in Earth's rotation rate; although this occurs, it is much too slow to be useful in seismology.
 The mode 0T2 describes a twisting of the northern and southern hemispheres relative to each other; it has a period of about 44 minutes.

 The first observations of free oscillations of the Earth were done during the great 1960 earthquake in Chile.
-Presently periods of thousands of modes are known.
-These data are used for determining some large scale structures of the Earth interior.
+Presently the periods of thousands of modes have been observed.
+These data are used for constraining large scale structures of the Earth's interior.